Petah69/Franky/Docs/Instructions/Installation.md

 2. You need to add the search path for the AD group that you want to dedicate for each role in $Searcher.Filter after MemberOf= in every role.

 ## Variables.ps1
-It's importent that you change the variables to match your own information in -Value.
+It's important that you change the variables to match your own information in -Value.

 ## Dashboards\Franky\Dashboard.ps1
-I'll not specifiy this as it's noted in the dashboard.ps1 file what you should do
+I'll not specify this as it's noted in the dashboard.ps1 file what you should do

 # Logging
 I have included logging that are stored in Eventlog on the host/s.
-Before you activate the logging you need to run the InstallEventLog.ps1 that are loacted under the folder "Installation Scripts" in this repo so all the sources are created.
+Before you activate the logging you need to run the InstallEventLog.ps1 that are located under the folder "Installation Scripts" in this repo so all the sources are created.
 As default the LogName is set to Franky but if you want to change that just change the $EventLogName variable in both InstallEventLog.ps1 and in the variables.ps1 file.

 When that's done you just need to change [bool]$ActiveEventLog variable from $false to $true in the dashboard.ps1 file.